Waterbodies Eligible For Aquatic Plant Management Funding

 Polk County has by far the most waterbodies listed with 85; some have far fewer.
 Some waterbodies are so large they span more than one county but are assigned to only one county on this list.
 For example, the St. Johns River flows through 11 counties, but is assigned to St. Johns County.
 Lake Okeechobee spans five counties but is listed in Okeechobee County, and so on.
 The list may be viewed by county or by waterbody.

-Bathymetric maps are available for approximately 150 public lakes, listed alphabetically by lake name.
+for approximately 200 public waterbodies, listed alphabetically by name.

 The Florida Fish & Wildlife Conservation Commission manages, through a series of government and private sector contractors, aquatic plants in Florida’s public waterbodies.